 It’s better to mix different methods to make an ideal assessment.

 1. Online Quizzes

 Using online quizzes is the first method to assess students learning online.
 In general, this is the traditional way to assess students.
-It is short and easy to create.
-The teacher can test a wide range of students in a short time.
-Another benefit is its variety in forms such as multiple-choice, fill-in-the-blanks, etc. The teacher can randomize questions and answer options to prevent cheating among students.
+Because it is short and easy to create.
+Teachers can test a wide range of students in a short time.
+Another benefit is its variety in forms such as multiple-choice, fill-in-the-blanks, etc. Besides, teachers can randomize questions and answer options to prevent cheating among students.
 Furthermore, it’s easy to analyze the result.

 Online quizzes can be graded or non-graded.
-The teacher can conduct the test before or after a course.
-The former helps the teacher know the student’s ability to close the current and desired student performance gap.
+Teachers can conduct the test before or after a course.
+The former helps teachers know the student’s ability to close the current and desired student performance gap.
 Meanwhile, the latter shows if learning goals and instructional material meet or not.

 2. Open-Ended/Essay Questions

 However, this question type challenges teachers to grade it objectively because there is no right or wrong answer.
-The teacher needs to review one by one.
+Teachers need to review one by one.
 It’s useful when he wants to understand students better and explore their opinions, needs, or understanding of the course.